TheBigRoomXXL/tinyfeed/docs/usage.md

   -o, --output string        Path to a file to save the output to.
   -q, --quiet                Add this flag to silence warnings.
-  -r, --requests int         How many simulaneous requests can be made (default 16) -s, --stylesheet string    Path to an external CSS stylesheet -t, --template string      Path to a custom HTML+Go template file.
+  -r, --requests int         How many simulaneous requests can be made (default 16) -s, --stylesheet string    Link to an external CSS stylesheet -t, --template string      Path to a custom HTML+Go template file.
   -T, --timeout int          timeout to get feeds in seconds (default 15)
 ```